Divine providence in Judaism

 The discussion brings into consideration the Jewish understanding of nature, and its reciprocal, the miraculous.
-This analysis thus underpins much of Orthodox Judaism's world view, particularly as regards questions of interaction with the natural world, and the need for skills and personal effort (Hishtadlus/Hishtadlut in Hebrew).
+This analysis thus underpins much of Orthodox Judaism's worldview, particularly regarding interaction with the natural world and the consequences of hishtadlut (השתדלות, choices and personal efforts.

 Classical Jewish philosophy

-Divine providence is discussed by all of the major Jewish philosophers, but its extent and nature is a matter of dispute.
+Divine providence is discussed by all of the major Jewish philosophers, but its extent and nature are a matter of dispute.
 There are, broadly, two views, differing largely as to the frequency with which God intervenes in the natural order.
-The first view admits a frequency of miracles.
-Here there is a stability of the natural order which nevertheless allows for the interference of God in the regulation of human events, or even in disturbing the natural order on occasion.
-The second, rationalist view does not deny the occurrence of miracles, but attempts to limit it, and will rationalize the numerous miraculous events related in the Bible and bring them within the sphere of the natural order.
+The first view is the rationalist view, which does not deny the occurrence of miracles but attempts to limit them, rationalize the numerous miraculous events related in the Hebrew Bible and bring them within the sphere of the natural order.
+The second admits a frequency of miracles.
+Here, there is a stability of the natural order which nevertheless allows for the interference of God in the regulation of human events, or even in disturbing the natural order on occasion.